Cannabis may help temporarily reduce anxiety symptoms. But for some people, it may also make anxiety worse.

-If you live with anxiety, you’ve probably come across some of the many claims surrounding the use of marijuana for anxiety symptoms.
+If you live with anxiety, you’ve probably come across some of the many claims surrounding the use of cannabis for anxiety symptoms.

-Plenty of people consider marijuana helpful for anxiety.
+Plenty of people consider cannabis helpful for anxiety.
 A

-But there also seems to be just as many people who say marijuana makes their anxiety worse.
+But there also seems to be just as many people who say cannabis makes their anxiety worse.

 So, what’s the truth?
-Is marijuana good or bad for anxiety?
+Is cannabis good or bad for anxiety?
 We’ve rounded up the research and talked to some therapists to get some answers.

-Before getting into the ins and outs of marijuana and anxiety, it’s important to understand that marijuana contains two main active ingredients, THC and CBD.
+Before getting into the ins and outs of cannabis and anxiety, it’s important to understand that marijuana contains two main active ingredients, THC and CBD.

 In a nutshell: